ionic-team/ionic-site/docs/controllers/side-menu/index.md

 ---
 layout: docs
+hideHeaderLinks: true
-title: "Ionic Framework - Side Menu Controller"
+title: "Side Menu Controller"
 ---

 Available in:
 <div class="label label-danger">AngularIonic 0.9.0</div>
 <div class="label label-primary">Ionic 0.9.0</div>

-# Side Menu Controller
+Side Menu Controller
+===

 The Side Menu Controller enables a left and/or right side menu that can be toggled or exposed by dragging the center content area side to side.
 One or both of the menus can be enabled: